Best For

 The Nolah Signature All Foam Hybrid mattress is a 12″ thick mattress that has an all foam design.
 It aims to simulate the feel of a hybrid, while utilizing 100% foam layers.

-During our performance tests, this mattress had great cooling, an extremely fast response time, and improved levels of edge support over the Nolah Signature 12″ (also an all foam mattress).
+During our performance tests, this mattress had excellent cooling, a very fast response time, and improved levels of edge support over the Nolah Signature 12″ (also an all foam mattress).

 Unlike traditional hybrids, this mattress has much lower levels of bounce, which isn’t necessarily a bad thing, but definitely something to note.